jhonnyquest/masglobal-demo/README.md

 MonthtlySalary * 12

 ## Requisites
-Before start build and deploy this project you shold be sure that you haver already installed and configured the following dependencies:
+Before start build and deploy this project you shold be sure that you have already installed and configured the following dependencies:

+- Be sure that you have configured API data source properly, please see ``` src/main/resources/application.properties ```
 - Apache Tomcat 7 server or higher (recommended Tomcat 9, you can download from [here](https://tomcat.apache.org/download-90.cgi))
 - Apache Maven client 3.6.0 or higher (you can download from [here](https://maven.apache.org/download.cgi))